oci.LoadBalancer.LoadBalancer

 pulumi.Run(func(ctx *pulumi.Context) error {

-_, err := LoadBalancer.NewLoadBalancer(ctx, "testLoadBalancer", &LoadBalancer.LoadBalancerArgs{
+_, err := loadbalancer.NewLoadBalancer(ctx, "test_load_balancer", &loadbalancer.LoadBalancerArgs{

-CompartmentId: pulumi.Any(_var.Compartment_id),
+CompartmentId: pulumi.Any(compartmentId),

-DisplayName: pulumi.Any(_var.Load_balancer_display_name),
+DisplayName: pulumi.Any(loadBalancerDisplayName),

-Shape: pulumi.Any(_var.Load_balancer_shape),
+Shape: pulumi.Any(loadBalancerShape),

-SubnetIds: pulumi.Any(_var.Load_balancer_subnet_ids),
+SubnetIds: pulumi.Any(loadBalancerSubnetIds),

-DefinedTags: pulumi.AnyMap{
+DefinedTags: pulumi.StringMap{

-"Operations.CostCenter": pulumi.Any("42"),
+"Operations.CostCenter": pulumi.String("42"),

 },

-FreeformTags: pulumi.AnyMap{
+FreeformTags: pulumi.StringMap{

-"Department": pulumi.Any("Finance"),
+"Department": pulumi.String("Finance"),

 },

-IpMode: pulumi.Any(_var.Load_balancer_ip_mode),
+IpMode: pulumi.Any(loadBalancerIpMode),

-IsPrivate: pulumi.Any(_var.Load_balancer_is_private),
+IsPrivate: pulumi.Any(loadBalancerIsPrivate),

-NetworkSecurityGroupIds: pulumi.Any(_var.Load_balancer_network_security_group_ids),
+NetworkSecurityGroupIds: pulumi.Any(loadBalancerNetworkSecurityGroupIds),

 ReservedIps: loadbalancer.LoadBalancerReservedIpArray{